Why Do People Grind Their Teeth?

 We Value Authenticity

 The Botulinum toxins used at VIDASKIN are FDA-approved and bear the CE mark that indicates it conforms to international standards for health and safety.
-We also only use products which are approved by our local Health Sciences Authority(HSA).

 We are a skillful, experienced & friendly accredited Medical Aesthetic Clinic.
 VIDASKIN recently received another AMI (Allergan Medical Institute) award for being one of the top users in Singapore.